cerner/beadledom/docs/source/manual/configuration.rst

 however the consumer can override the priority at the time of object creation.
 These priorities acts as the natural ordering on the ConfigurationSources.
-The higher priority configuration sources takes precendence over the lower priority configuration sources.
+The higher priority configuration sources takes precedence over the lower priority configuration sources.
 If a configuration key is found in two different sources, the value from the higher priority source will be in the final configuration and the value from the lower priority source will not be present in the final